freemansoft/Flutter-AdaptiveCards/README.md

 TODO for the example programs moved to [example README](example/README.md)

+* `initData` does not appear to be working on date fields.
+The `initData` button in the sample program demonstrates this
 * Currently uses `Provider` for inherited state.
 Determine if this 3rd party dependency is a good idea given `Provider`` is essentially EOL or frozen.
 * Add template and data json merge support - Adaptive Cards 1.3
 * Find out if there is any regex validation tag or extension